balajialg/Datahub-Test-Repo/_sources/changerequirements.md

 **What should I do if I want to increase the RAM size in my hub?**

-Raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).
+Raise a request to increase your RAM using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).
 Please highlight the reasons for requesting this RAM upgrade as it has cost implications for this service.

 **What should I do if I need more CPU power as part of my hub?**

-Raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)!
-We would like to know the reasons for requesting more CPU power as it also has cost implications at our end.
+Raise a request to increase the CPU power using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)!
+Please highlight the reasons for requesting this CPU upgrade as it has cost implications for this service.

 **What should I do if I want to install more packages?**

-- Please use your datahub instance to install the required version of the package.
+- Use your datahub instance to install the required version of the package.

 - Check if there are specific dependencies for this package and highlight them along with their version in your request.